-In an effort to identify priority farms, the Land Conservation Department will work with the County Zoning and Property Listing as well as the Farm Service Agency, University of Wisconsin Extension, Natural Resource Conservation Service and the Department of Natural Resources to identify critical farm sites using the criteria listed below:
+To identify priority farms, the Land Conservation Department will work with the County Zoning and Property Listing as well as the Farm Service Agency, University of Wisconsin Extension, Natural Resource Conservation Service and the Department of Natural Resources to identify critical farm sites using the criteria listed below:

-- Farms subject to a DNR notice of intent under s.
-281.20, Wisconsin Statutes, or notice of discharge under ch.
-283, Stats. - Farms located in watersheds draining to waters that DNR has listed pursuant to 33 USC1313.
+• Farms subject to a discharge under ch.
+DNR notice of in .
+283, Stats. tent under s.
+281.20, Wisconsin Statutes, or notice of

+- Farms located in watersheds draining to waters that DNR has listed pursuant to 33 USC 1313.
 This is also known as the "303(d) list of impaired waters". - Farms that have large numbers of livestock, or significant problems with manure management. - Farms making clearly excessive nutrient applications.
 Farms with clearly excessive rates of cropland erosion.
-Farm's proximity to surface water.
+Farm's proximity to surface water. - Public complaint.

-Public complaint.